Special Monthly Compensation (SMC)

 Amputated body parts or body parts with no effective remaining function of a limb or organ are considered as a loss or loss of use.
 The VA considers these disabilities for Special Monthly Compensation.

-What disabilities qualify for SMC?
+What disabilities qualify for Special Monthly Compensation?

 Disabilities the VA may consider for SMC include: